s9w/preTeX/README.md

 ![](https://raw.githubusercontent.com/s9w/preTeX/master/docs/sc.gif)

 This is not intended to replace LaTeX macros (`\newcommand` etc), but rather enable things that are impossible or very tedious otherwise.
-To use, either install via `(sudo) pip install pretex`, or simply put the `pretex.py` file wherever you need it.
+To use, either install via `(sudo) pip install pretex` or simply put the `pretex.py` wherever you need it.
 The only mandatory argument is an input filename.
-You can also supply an output filename (default is `{original}_t.tex`) exclude transformations.
+You can also supply an output filename (default is `{original}_t.tex`) and exclude transformations.
 Usage:

 ```
 pretex thesis.tex                                     # for installed version